rutendo matinyarare

 It is also a very smart means of busting sanctions, which have mainly targeted Zimbabwe’s fertilizer and chemical industries, rendering Zimbabwean farmers uncompetitive because of high input costs.

-With a hectare of maize costing anything from $370-$1200 to produce today.
-It has become unattractive for most Zimbabwean farmers to produce maize and cotton as they can’t compete against industrial farming nations.
+With a hectare of maize costing anything from $370-$1200 to produce today, it has become unattractive for most Zimbabwean farmers to produce maize and cotton, as they can’t compete against industrial farming nations.

-However, organic farming aided by organic fertilizers will be a game changer for local farmers.
-Holding the propensity to position Zimbabwe as a leader in producing quality organic animal feed, meat, dairy, horticulture, aquaculture and cash-crop products at a competitive cost.
+However, organic farming aided by organic fertilizers will be a game changer for local farmers, holding the propensity to position Zimbabwe as a leader in producing quality organic animal feed, meat, dairy, horticulture, aquaculture, and cash-crop products at a competitive cost.

 Let’s start on the journey of this organic farming revolution now as nations like Zambia and Malawi are all working on strategies to position themselves in this niche.